INRIA/scikit-learn-mooc/slides/linear_model.md

 With weights penalty, we include the value of the model's weights within the objectif function So a penalized model should choose lower weights for almost a similar fit

----
-# Linear regression with regularization

-We could impose a penalty on the size of the coefficients It's now called *Ridge regression*

-???
 The complexity parameter \alpha controls the amount of shrinkage: the larger the value of \alpha, the greater the amount of shrinkage and thus the coefficients become more robust to collinearity.

 ---